15 Uncensored Facts About Midnight Cowboy

 Fortunately for Voight, the producers changed their minds when Sarrazin demanded more money.
 “It came back to looking at our screen tests back to back,” said Voight.
 “Apparently, Marion Dougherty, who was the casting director, was in the room and said, ‘Well, there’s no doubt who's the best actor.’
 John Schlesinger said, ‘Who?’
 And she said, ‘Jon Voight.’
 Then, Dustin was called in to look at the tests and apparently he said, ‘When I look at my scene with Michael Sarrazin I look at myself—when I looked at my scene with Jon Voight, I look at Jon.’
 That was a huge compliment.
 I think between these comments, that’s what tipped the balance and then John [Schlesinger] came forward, so I was very fortunate.”

-Voight was so desperate to play Joe Buck that he worked for scale: “‘Tell them I'll do this part for nothing,’” Voight recalled to The Telegraph.
+Voight was so desperate to play Joe Buck that he worked for scale: “‘Tell them I'll do this part for nothing,’” Voight told The Telegraph.
 “They took me at my word, and they gave me minimum for Midnight Cowboy.”
 At the end of the shoot, they sent him a $14.73 bill for meals on the last day of filming.

 The actor attended a preview of Midnight Cowboy and noticed “people walked out in droves.”